Drive management

 More information

-Whenever you add a drive to the cluster, consider also adding the drive to a placement group.
-For details, see Placement groups.
+Whenever you add a drive to the cluster, consider also adding the drive to a placement group and then rebalancing it into the cluster.
+For details, see Placement groups and Rebalancing the cluster.